 The indicators include both qualitative and quantitative assessment criteria and accounting requirements.
 For example, it is important that the urban development project offers a mixed development, sustainable modes of transport, meeting places, green spaces, ecosystem services and energy systems with low climate impact.

 Properties certified in accordance with Miljöbyggnad Silver

-The houses have green roofs that make it easier for insects and plants to strengthen their distribution routes.
-In addition, the houses we build are certified in accordance with Miljöbyggnad Silver.
+The houses have green roofs that make it easier for insects and plants to strengthen their dispersal routes.
+In addition, the houses are certified in accordance with Miljöbyggnad Silver.

 At the forefront of digitalisation

-Working with social sustainability is important.
-We have conducted several safety rounds together with Akademiska Hus.
-We also have trainees who need a way into the labor market.
-The internship is for four months and our goal is to be able to offer a job.
+Working with social sustainability was important as well.
+We conducted several safety rounds together with Akademiska Hus.
+We also had trainees who needed a way into the labor market.
+The internship was for four months and our goal was to be able to offer a job.

 Modern office and teaching environments

-When the Albano campus is completed, visitors will be met by modern office and teaching environments with a high degree of flexibility that is adapted to the needs of the activities.
-There will also be kitchenettes for students, cafes and restaurants, as well as a joint teaching lab for Stockholm University and KTH.
+Today, visitors are met by modern office and teaching environments with a high degree of flexibility that is adapted to the needs of the activities.
+There are kitchenettes for students, cafes and restaurants, as well as a joint teaching lab for Stockholm University and KTH